 Air at Sea Level vs. High Altitude

 The air we breathe is composed mainly of nitrogen and oxygen, and the percentages of each remain constant regardless of whether you are at sea level or high altitude.
 However, the higher the altitude, the lower the partial pressure of oxygen in the air.
 Partial pressure refers to the number of oxygen molecules in any given amount of air.
 At sea level, the partial pressure of oxygen is 159mmHg.
 At the summit of Mount Everest (8848m), the partial pressure drops to 53mmHg.

-Think of it this way: less pressure at higher altitudes means that oxygen molecules are further apart, since there is less pressure pushing them close together.
-The result is that in any given volume of air, there are less oxygen molecules.
+Think of it this way: less pressure at higher altitudes means that oxygen molecules are further apart since there is less pressure pushing them close together.
+The result is that in any given volume of air, there are fewer oxygen molecules.
 In each breath, less oxygen is inhaled.

 Effects of High Altitude on the Body